-Sched Condition Condition Text Where covered 2 6 COMPLIANCE The Proponent must ensure that all of its emp instructed to comply with, the conditions of the 5.2 2 7 APPLICABILITY OF GUIDELINES References in the conditions of this approval to protocols, standards or policies in the form the However, consistent with the conditions of this Secretary may, when issuing directions under require compliance with an updated or revised them. approval, the ment obligations, Implementation of the EMS 2 LIMITS OF APPROVAL 2 8 The Proponent may carry out quarrying opera Note: Under this approval, the Proponent is recrequirements.
-Consequently, this approval will quarrying operations, until the rehabilitation of required standard. rrying out of 3.1 The Proponent must not exceed the limits in T Table 1: Limits on extraction, production, receival Activity and dispatch volumes per ca Project Phase Total Volume (tonnes per calendar year) Extraction from Pit 3 Phase 1 and 2 420,000 Receive raw materials for brickmaking Phase 1 and 2 Phase 3 onwards 215,000 360,000 Dispatch raw materials Phase 1,2 and 3 275,000 2 10 Brick production All Phases 300,000 3.1 Dispatch finished building products All Phases 330,000 Note: The Total Volume limits in Table 1 do not import of VENM is separately managed uthis Schedule.
+Sched Condition Condition Text Where covered 2 6 COMPLIANCE The Applicant must ensure that all of its emp instructed to comply with, the conditions of - 5.2 2 7 APPLICABILITY OF GUIDELINES References in the conditions of this consent protocols, standards or policies in the form t However, consistent with the conditions of t may, when issuing directions under this cons compliance with an updated or revised version this consent, the Secretary obligations, require Implementation of the EMS 2 LIMITS OF CONSENT 2 8 The Applicant may carry out quarrying operations and brick making on the site until 27 September 2031.
+Note: Under this consent, the Applicant is required to decommission and rehabilitate the site and carry out additional requirements.
+Consequently, this consent will continue to apply in all respects other than to permit the carrying the development, until the rehabilitation of the site and those requirements and undertakings have been carried out to the required standard.
+3.1 The Applicant must not exceed the limits in Table 1: Limits on extraction, production, receival Activity Development Phase Total Volume (tonnes per calendar year) Extraction from Pit 3 Phase 1 and 2 420,000 Receive raw materials for brickmaking Phase 1 and 2 215,000 Phase 3 onwards 360,000 Dispatch raw materials Phase 1,2 and 3 275,000 2 10 Brick production All Phases 300,000 3.1 Dispatch finished building products All Phases 330,000 Note: The Total Volume limits in Table 1 do not of Fill is separately managed under the Schedule.

+Sched Condition Condition Text Where covered

+Table 2: Total Truck Movements Transport Route Stage Development Phases Day Total truck movements ^a

+Prior to the upgrade of the Martin Road- Monday to Friday 120

+Elizabeth Drive Intersection 1,2 and 3 Saturday 40

+l Sundays 40

+2 12 Monday to Friday 800 ТМР

+1,2 and 3 Saturday 358

+Following completion of the Martin Road- Elizabeth Drive Intersection upgrade Sundays 200

+4 Monday to Friday 366

+Saturday 98

+Sunday 0

-Sched Condition Condition Text Condition Text The Proponent must not exceed the total truck movements detailed in Table 2.
-Table 2: Total Truck Movements Transport Route Stage Project Phases Day Total truck movements a Monday to Friday 120 Prior to the upgrade of the Martin Road- Elizabeth Drive Intersection 1,2 and 3 Saturday 40 Sundays 40 2 12 1,2 and 3 Monday to Friday 800 ТМР Saturday 358 Following completion of the Martin Road- Elizabeth Drive Intersection upgrade Sundays 200 - TMP 4 Monday to Friday 366 Saturday 98 Sunday 0 a Note: each truck entering or exiting the site is o 2 12A Truck movements entering or exiting the site on Sundays are restricted to the importation of VENM for the purpose of backfilling quarry pits and rehabilitation activities.
-Note: Truck movements are also controlled further by the limits in condition 10 of this Schedule and operating hours in TMP 2 STRIICTUR condition 1 of Schedule 3.
-AL ADEQUACY 2 13 All new buildings and structures, and any alterations or additions to existing buildings and structures, that are part of the project, must be constructed in accordance with the BCA.
-Notes: Under Part 6 of the EP&A Act, the Proponent is required to obtain construction and occupation certificates for any proposed building works; Part 8 of the EP&A Regulation sets out the requirements for the certification of the project.
+^a Note: each truck entering or exiting the site is counted as a separ ate movement.

+2 12A Truck movements entering or exiting the site on S quarry pits and rehabilitation activities.
+Note: Truck movements are also controlled furthe ТМР

+condition 1 of Schedule 3.

+2 STRUCTUR AL ADEQUACY

+2 13 All new buildings and structures, and any alterations or additions to existing buildings and structures, that are part of the development, must be constructed in accordance with the BCA.
+Notes: Under Part 6 of the EP&A Act, the Applicant is required to obtain construction and occupation certificates for any proposed building works; Part 8 of the EP&A Regulation sets out the requirements for the certification of the development.
+A detailed stormwater drainage design, prepared by a qualified practicing civil engineer, is to be submitted to Council prior to the issue of a construction certificate.
 6.2